rhinosaur0/youchestra/README.md

 The agent is trained using a custom Gym environment and the [RecurrentPPO](https://github.com/Stable-Baselines-Team/stable-baselines3-contrib) algorithm from the `sb3_contrib` package.

 ## Features
+- Soloist melody detection and accompanist playback using Mido Created Dynamic Time Warping algorithm to accurately track the soloist's location in the performance in reference to the soloist MIDI file.

 - **Custom Gym Environment:**
   Provides a sliding window of observations that include performance times and optional bar line markers.